nikitap13/ai110-module1show-gameglitchinvestigator/reflection.md

 - Give one example of an AI suggestion that was correct (including what the AI suggested and how you verified the result).
 - Give one example of an AI suggestion that was incorrect or misleading (including what the AI suggested and how you verified the result).

+I used AI as help right from the beginning.
+I needed ChatGPT's help with setting up git.
+I did not understand that I still needed to install line command tools, so when git wasn't connecting to terminal I screenshotted my terminal and put it in chatGPT.
+Then it was able to tell me I need to let it install line command tools.
+I also was able to ask AI about certain issues that I had with the game and where that could possibly correlate in terms of code.
+I wanted to get a sense of what type of bug I should be looking for in the code,
 ---

 ## 3. Debugging and testing your fixes